theevocater/coffee_recipes/coffee/chemex.md

 ### Notes ###

 Lots of the same notes as the v60 but a notably cleaner cup.
+Using a coarser grind gets rid of the paper-y taste

 ### Dialed In Values ###